alibaba/heterogeneity-aware-lowering-and-optimization/README.md

 through the abstract, extendable interface called Open Deep Learning API (**ODLA**).
 HALO provides a unified Ahead-Of-Time compilation solution, auto tailored for cloud, edge, and IoT scenarios.

-Simply speaking, HALO compiles AI models into C/C++ code.
+HALO supports multiple compilation modes.
+For the ahead-of-time (AOT) compilation mode, HALO compiles AI models into C/C++ code based on the Open Deep Learning API (ODLA), which allows it to run on any platforms with corresponding ODLA Runtime Library.
-The generated code are based on Open Deep Learning API (**ODLA**), which allows it run on any platforms with corresponding ODLA Runtime Library.
-The picture below shows the overall idea:
+HALO is the first platform to simultaneously generate both host code and heterogeneous device code automatically.
+The picture below shows the overall compilation flow:

 <p align="center">
 <img src="docs/halo_odla.png" width="90%">